Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Trade balance

-Modern trends in the development of international trade in goods and services
+Current trends in the development of international trade in goods and services

-"Openness", "interdependence" of economies, "integration" are becoming key concepts for the world economy and international trade.
-In many ways, this happened under the influence of TNCs, which really became the centers of coordination and engines of the world exchange of goods and services.
-Within themselves and among themselves, they have created a network of relationships that go beyond the borders of states.
-As a result, about 1/3 of all imports and up to 3/5 of trade in machinery and equipment falls on intracorporate trade and is an exchange of intermediate products (component products).
+“Openness”, “interdependence” of economies, “integration” are becoming key concepts for the world economy and international trade.
+This happened largely under the influence of TNCs, which truly became centers of coordination and engines of global exchange of goods and services.
+Within themselves and among themselves, they created a network of relationships that went beyond the borders of states.
+As a result, about 1/3 of all imports and up to 3/5 of trade in machinery and equipment are intra-corporate trade and represent the exchange of intermediate products (components).
 The consequence of this process is the barterization of international trade and the growth of other types of countertrade transactions, which already account for up to 30% of all international trade.
-This part of the world market is losing its purely commercial features and is turning into so-called quasi-trade.
+This part of the world market loses purely commercial features and turns into so-called quasi-trade.
 It is served by specialized intermediary firms, banking and financial institutions.
-At the same time, the nature of competition in the world market and the structure of competitive factors are changing.
-The development of economic and social infrastructure, the presence of a competent bureaucracy, a strong educational system, a sustainable policy of macroeconomic stabilization, quality, design, style of product design, timely delivery, and after-sales service are put forward in the foreground.
-As a result, there is a clear stratification of countries on the basis of technological leadership in the world market.
-Good luck accompanies those countries that have new competitive advantages, i.e., are technological leaders.
-They are a minority in the world, but they get most of the FDI, which enhances their technological leadership and competitiveness in the IR.
+At the same time, the nature of competition in the global market and the structure of competitive factors are changing.
+The development of economic and social infrastructure, the presence of a competent bureaucracy, a strong educational system, a sustainable policy of macroeconomic stabilization, quality, design, style of product design, timely deliveries, and after-sales service come to the fore.
+As a result, countries are clearly stratified on the global market based on technological leadership.
+Success favors those countries that have new competitive advantages, that is, they are technological leaders.
+They are a minority in the world, but they receive the majority of FDI, which strengthens their technological leadership and competitiveness in the IR.

-The term international trade was first used in the 12th century by the Italian economist Antonio Margaretti, the author of the economic treatise The Power of the Masses in Northern Italy.
+The term international trade was first used in the 12th century by the Italian economist Antonio Margaretti, author of the economic treatise “Power of the Popular Masses in Northern Italy.”

-Benefits of participating countries in international trade:
+Advantages of countries participating in international trade:

 • export earnings serve as a source of capital accumulation aimed at industrial development.